 <Note to production: restart numbering below at ‘c.’
 NOT ‘a.’>

-Sketch what you think the graph would look like at 2000°C and then at 10,000°C.
+Sketch what you think the graph would look like at 2,000°C and then at 10,000°C.

 Identify what this means about the speed of particles at super-hot temperatures such as in a star.